allebb/conductor/README.md

 #access_log /tmp/conductor_{appname}.seclog conductor_security;
 ```

 Run ``sudo conductor protect {app name} --enable`` for any application/website vhost you want Fail2Ban to monitor.
 Use ``--auto-reload`` to gracefully reload Nginx automatically after the configuration test passes.
-The Fail2Ban templates watch ``/tmp/conductor_*.seclog`` and the installer creates an empty ``/tmp/conductor_fail2ban_seed.seclog`` so Fail2Ban can start before any app security logs exist.
+The Fail2Ban templates watch ``/tmp/conductor_*.seclog``.

-The installer enables these default jails:
+The installer enables these default jails, you can adjust the triggers and ban period as you see fit though:

 | Jail | Trigger | Default ban |
 | --- | --- | --- |